dominguezvictor/resume/README.md

-# Personal Victor's web site
+# Victor's ṕersonal web site

-##
+### Implemented with:

-Personal web site implemented basically with Javascript, HTML5 and CSS3
+Javascript, HTML5 and CSS3